-Author has written 15 stories for Batman, Superman, Terminator: Sarah Connor Chronicles, and Inception.
+Author has written 16 stories for Batman, Superman, Terminator: Sarah Connor Chronicles, Inception, and Justice League.

 Something About Me

 Not in the Army any more.
 Still writing more on my blog than on here.
 Reposting World Without Superman that I wrote with Metropolis Kid years ago.
 Seems like with a new Terminator movie coming and Batman v Superman on the way, it's a good time to bring this one back.

 Still in the Army.
 Writing slower.
 I've finished fixing the beginning of the Darkseid story.
 I'm starting on a new chapter of completely original material.

 Didn't fit back in very well teaching math again after first tour in Iraq.
 I went back in the Army full time about a year ago and now I'm over in Iraq again.
 This time I'm with the four-star Headquarters, so now I'm the them we all used to grumble about years ago.

 I've been back since mid November and it's taking some to adjust to life back in the states.
 I've seen quite a lot of my son and my girlfriend.
 I went back to work teaching high school math the first week of December, and that also has taken some getting used to, since I'm working with at-risk students now rather than the mainstream.
 Metropolis Kid and I are putting some additional material together to wrap up World without Superman and I've started a rewrite of the Trust AU.
 Cheers.

 I've been working on my Superman stories for over five years now.
 Speakfire has graciously allowed me to borrow her OC Trish the Intern from time to time.
 The Superman stories go in this order: "Confessions," "Betrayal of Trust," "Redemption of Trust," "Redemption's Coda (Prelude to Darkseid)" and "Darkseid Cometh."
 I feel like I should also throw props out for "World without Superman" which can be found on the Crossover boards.